-Bookkeepers are professionals who maintain a company’s ledgerLedgerLedger in Accounting, also called the Second Book of Entry, is a book that summarizes all the journal entries in the form of debits & credits to use for future reference & create financial statements. .
+Bookkeepers are professionals who maintain a company’s ledgerLedgerLedger in accounting records and processes a firm’s financial data, taken from journal entries.
+This becomes an important financial record for future reference.
+It is used for creating financial statements.
+It is also known as the second book of entry..
 They ensure that all financial transactions are recorded accurately on a daily basis.
 From traditionally handling the hard-copy ledger to using modern accounting softwareAccounting SoftwareWave Accounting Software, Akaunting Software, Slick Pie Accounting Software, GnuCash Accounting Software, xTuplePostBoks Accounting Software, Inv24 Accounting and Inventory Software, and NCH Express Accounts Accounting Software are among the best accounting softwares available. now, bookkeepers have undoubtedly come a long way in managing a business’s financial records.

 Also known as bookkeeping clerks, bookkeepers perform the following functions:

 - Track cash, sales, and purchases of a company